rcsoccersim/manual/source/coach.rst

 cycles (or whatever the normal length of a game is).
 Allowed messages are cumulative, so if the coach does not use all its allowed messages, it can use them in the extended time.
-The server will send **(error said_too_many_messages)** if the coach tries to send messages after it reached the maximum number.
+The server will send **(error said_too_many_messages)** if the coach tries to send messages after it reaches the maximum number.

 It should be noted that freeform-messages are not allowed in coach-competition-games, and are only supported by CLang for compatibility reasons.

-In the standard coach language there are three other types of messages: rule-, define-, and delete-messages.
+In the standard coach language, there are three other types of messages: rule-, define-, and delete- messages.
 To prevent coaches from micro-controlling every single action of the players communication is restricted in the following ways.

 Every 300 cycles (specified by *clang_win_size*) the coach can send one of each.
 Note